BattlestarSC/AuburnHacks2020SplunkProject/README.md

 My heart needs less caffeine.

 ## What's next for Live News Sentiment Analysis and Public Opinion Measure
 A working demo for a company looking to judge public opinion, to build my skills.

+## Current issues.
+Python issues with the docker API are documented in that .py file.
+Splunk addon issues:
+-> Due to time, no validation or scheme was made, however this has worked in the past, so I'm assuming its gonna be ok.
+-> The json string returned by the API is being interpreted as a string and no parsed as json.
+I didn't manage to figure out why before the competition ended.